 - Communication skills (verbal and non-verbal) are essential throughout the curriculum.

 - Be able to communicate using the English language effectively and sensitively with patients, their families and the health care team during clinical encounters.

 - Be able to transmit information effectively and efficiently to patients, their families and all members of the health care team.

-- Communicate with, examine, and provide care for all patients, including those whose gender, culture, sexual orientation, ability, or beliefs are different from students' own.
+- Communicate with, examine, and provide care for all patients, without discrimination or bias.

-- Compassion, integrity, concern for others, interpersonal skills, professionalism, interest, and motivation are all personal qualities that are expected during the education processes.
+- Demonstrate compassion, integrity, concern for others, interpersonal skills, professionalism, interest, and motivation during the education processes.

 - Ethics and Professionalism

 - Consistently display integrity, honesty, empathy, caring, fairness, respect for others, diligence, and dedication.

 - Maintain sobriety in all academic and clinical environments.